xmidt-org/ears/docs/userguide/receivers.md

 ![image route](img/ack_nack_1.png)

 This example is similar to the first example, but here the event gets dropped by the match filter.
-Event though the event never makes it to Kafka, the event was processed successfully (according to the criteria defined in the route) and therefore the match filter will call Ack() on the event and the SQS receiver will delete the event from SQS.
+Even though the event never makes it to Kafka, the event was processed successfully (according to the criteria defined in the route) and therefore the match filter will call Ack() on the event and the SQS receiver will delete the event from SQS.
 Note that all that matters to the receiver is the fact that the event was